dapr/docs/daprdocs/content/en/developing-applications/local-development/multi-app-dapr-run/multi-app-template.md

 ### Execute by providing a directory path

-When you provide a directory path, the CLI will try to locate the MapR template file, named `dapr.yaml` by default in the directory.
+When you provide a directory path, the CLI will try to locate the Multi-App Run template file, named `dapr.yaml` by default in the directory.
 If the file is not found, the CLI will return an error.

-Execute the following CLI command to read the MapR template file, named `dapr.yaml` by default:
+Execute the following CLI command to read the Multi-App Run template file, named `dapr.yaml` by default:

 ```cmd
 // the template file needs to be called `dapr.yaml` by default